pablogila/WakeMyPotato/README.md

 # KeepAlive

-KeepAlive is a simple and last-resort systemd service to keep your old potato laptop alive.
+KeepAlive is a simple and last-resort systemd service to keep your old potato laptop alive in the event of a power failure.

 Some old machines lack Wake-On-Lan (WOL) or BIOS boot timers, making it difficult to reuse them as home servers.